 SEEDS have worked to raise awareness about the reality of domestic abuse, sexual violence and all other forms of violence against women, so that it is understood, challenged and prevented.
 To date, this includes:

 How to get involved

-We usually recruit to the project twice a year, we hope to have our next recruitment drive in June/July 2018.
+We usually recruit to the project twice a year, we hope to have our next recruitment drive in 2019.
 Details on the application process will be posted here and on our social media.

 If you’d like to find out about ongoing engagement opportunities where you can share your views and get your voice heard you can join our Survivor Network at any time, see below for details.

 If you have experienced coercive control either during or after you have left an abusive relationship and would like to share your story like complete our survey.